Zaza language: Grammatical gender

-Among all Western Iranian languages only Zaza and Kurmanji distinguish between masculine and feminine grammatical gender.
+Among all Western Iranian languages Zaza, Semnani, Sangsari, Tati, central Iranian dialects like Cālī, Fārzāndī, Delījanī, Jowšaqanī, Abyāne'i and Kurmanji distinguish between masculine and feminine grammatical gender.
 Each noun belongs to one of those two genders.
 In order to correctly decline any noun and any modifier or other type of word affecting that noun, one must identify whether the noun is feminine or masculine.
 Most nouns have inherent gender.
 However, some nominal roots have variable gender, i.e. they may function as either masculine or feminine nouns.

+Among all northwestern Iranian languages, in Zaza, Semnani, Sangsari and Tati languages, grammatical gender is marked on verbs.
+Unlike other northwestern Iranian languages, Zaza and some Tati dialects do distinguish gender in second singular too.

+In addition to nouns, adjectives and verbs, in Zaza and Semnani, grammatical gender is marked on demonstrative pronouns too: